someobserver/recurgence/math/07-autopoietic-function/index.md

 * $C_{mag}(p,t) = \sqrt{g^{ij}(p,t) C_i(p,t) C_j(p,t)}$ is the scalar coherence magnitude.

-All scalar functions of vector or tensor fields in this framework (including $V(C)$, $\Phi(C)$, etc.) are defined on scalar magnitudes derived from these fields, ensuring dimensional consistency.
+All scalar functions of vector or tensor fields in this framework (including $V(C)$, $\Phi(C)$, etc.) are defined on scalar magnitudes derived from these fields, which maintains dimensional consistency throughout the theory.

 ---